jupyterhub/nbgitpuller/README.md

     jupyter serverextension enable --py nbgitpuller --sys-prefix

-# How to use `nbgitpuller`

-1. Visit the nbgitpuller link generator at https://jupyterhub.github.io/nbgitpuller/link.
-2. Enter the IP address or URL to your JupyterHub.
-Include http:// or https:// as appropriate.
-3. Enter an alternative URL path if desired.
-If not set, the generated link will take users to the default hub url, however this can be changed.
-For example specifying "lab" will launch JupyterLab if installed.
-Entering "path/to/a/notebook.ipynb" will open that notebook.
-4. Enter the URL to your Git repository.
-This can reference any Git service provider such as GitHub, GitLab, or a local instance.
-5. If your git repository is using a non-default branch name, you can specify that under branch.
-Most people do not need to customize this.

-The link printed at the bottom of the form can be distributed to users.
-You can also click it to test that it is working as intended, and adjust the form values until you get something you are happy with.

 # What is it?

 nbgitpuller allows you to construct a URL that points to a remote git repository.